 Common Patterns with all success stories

-- Today the lead investors work with the founders to set up metrics to be tracked at the time of the round closure.
+- Today, lead investors work with founders to set up metrics to track at the time of the round closure.
 Founders may not clearly understand the baseline metrics to target in order to be ready for the next round.
 A lot of this today happens intuitively – which at times could be counter-intuitive.

-- Founders reach out to a large number of investors, especially VC’s, ahead of time, and use it to gauge their readiness of fundraising for the next round.
-We believe talking to investors at the right time is critical for success – reaching out too early could create the challenge of battling perceptions at a later point in time.
+- Founders reach out to a large number of investors ahead of time to gauge their readiness of fundraising for the next round.
+We believe talking to investors at the right time is critical for success.
+Reaching out too early could create the challenge of battling perceptions at a later point in time.

 - Planning the next round of fundraising is a lot about managing financial numbers well.
-Not having enough money in the bank when starting the process could lead to the lack of negotiating power, as well as lack of time to find the right investor who could contribute to the business growth.
+Not having enough money in the bank when starting the process could lead to the lack of negotiating power.
+Also, lack of time to find the right investor who could contribute to the business growth can be another factor.